 How to apply for government funding

-Please visit the Student finance, loans and universities website and follow the online application process.
+Please visit the student finance, loans and universities website and follow the online application process.
 Alternatively, you can call the Student Finance England customer helpline on 0300 100 0607.
-EU students should call 0141 243 3570.

 We recommend that you start your application for government funding early, rather than waiting for any offers of a university place and that you submit your application no later than the end of May in the year you hope to start your programme.